Learn something new every day

 The mites that cause scabies, a skin condition characterized by the proliferation of tiny red blisters on thickened skin, cannot be seen with the naked eye.
 Most people only seek treatment for mites of this type after noticing a rash and incessant itching.
 This mite prefers to live on pets like dogs and cats; they can also live on birds.
 They are known for hitchhiking on humans after jumping from animals.

 Adult scabies mites do not stay alive long on humans and will soon depart without treatment.
 The itching is more of a problem.
-Doctors typically prescribe an ointment with cortisone to sooth itching from scabies mites.
+Doctors typically prescribe an ointment with cortisone to soothe itching from scabies mites.
 Treatments for mites that cause scabies also involve killing any mites hiding in clothing.
 Heating and disinfecting clothing with a temperature exceeding 125° Fahrenheit (51° Celsius), a temperature that can be achieved by using a washing machine and clothing dryer, will generally kill any mites.

 To truly be rid of the critters that cause scabies, pet owners should have their dogs and cats evaluated by a veterinarian who can determine if they have a mite infestation.
 One sign of a pet infestation is mange.
 In addition to pets, animals that hang around the perimeter of the house, such as birds frequenting feeders or birdbaths, can also invite mites into domestic environments.
 Removing any food or hiding places for such animals is another way some people avoid scabies mites.